 At the top of the Vision Ears line is the ErlKonig.
 All-metal enclosure with 4 level bass control, removable faceplate, pure silver shell, and 13 drivers / 5-way system.
 Very light in the ear and will be priced at approximately $5500 US.

 First up is qdc, an IEM company that has taken off in China as one of the leaders in both consumer and military/police contracted in-ear monitor development work.

 Here we have the Anole VX which has a 3 position crossover/shaping control.
 Boost for highs, mids or bass frequency response.
-This also changes the sensitivty of the IEM from 100 to 113db and impendance from 15-19ohms.
+This also changes the sensitivity of the IEM from 100 to 113db and impedance from 15-19ohms.
 We started in the standard mode with all positions down but preferred all three in the upright position.
 Great depth to the sound which is not always true with IEM’s.
-Most tend to be in the head, but the Anole VX sounded more like a closed back full size headphone.
+Most tend to be in the head, but the Anole VX sounded more like a closed back full-size headphone.
 Frequency response is quite good from 10 Hz to 20K Hz.
 The VX probably does best with Rock/EDM sounds.